gobugger/gomarket/README.md

 ## Project Overview

 GoMarket is a privacy-first multi-vendor marketplace written in Go on top of PostgreSQL.
 Designed for privacy and security, it includes wallets and invoices, escrow, dispute resolution,vendor licenses and much more.
-This software works with strict browser security settings.
+Works with strict browser security settings.

 ⚠️ **Under construction**
-This software is still being developed and many components are not properly implemented yet.
+This software is in alpha stage and many components are not properly implemented yet.

 **Key Highlights:**
 - **Monero-native payments** - Privacy-focused transactions via Moneropay integration